It has a typical South Burnett low-humidity climate of warm summers and cool

 who want to undertake a comprehensive tour of both.

 Like all South Burnett townships, Wondai has a vigorous sporting, cultural

 and social life.
 The Wondai Regional Art Gallery puts on well-attended opening

-nights at 6:00pm on the first Friday of each month; the town's antique
+nights at 6:00pm on the first Friday of each month, and monthly exhibitions

-and RSL are all very well patronised.
-In addition, the Wondai Race Track
+and RSL are all very well patronised; and large outdoor markets are held in the

 Major annual events include the two-day Wondai Garden Festival (held

-each April); the Wondai Show (held late each August or early each
+each April and September); the Wondai Show (held late each August or